noah-nuebling/redirection-service/README.md

     - (Last updated 30.08.2024: Locale params aren't yet supported by the feedback assistant but we should already pass the locale in for once we add locale support.
   - `mmf-feedback-feature-request` page for submitting feature requests.
 Takes `&locale=` param.
   - `mmf-feedback-other` page for submitting other feedback.
 Takes `&locale=` param.
+- **MMF Help:**
+  - `mmf-authorize-accessibility-help` Opens when you click 'Help' on the 'Accessibility Sheet' in Mac Mouse Fix.
+Redirects to GitHub Discussion #101 as of Sep 2024.
+Takes `&locale=` param.
 - **MMF Guides:**
   - `mmf-guides-and-community` Used for the "Help > View Guides or Ask the Community" menu item inside MMF.
 Redirects to GitHub Discussions as of 05.09.2024.
 Takes `&locale=` param.
     - Probably not feasible to localize this.
 Think we should not use this inside MMF.